Sourcing Process — The Ultimate Guide of 2023

 The organization can request a quotation or proposal to evaluate each bid of the vendors.
 Both documents highlight the capability of each vendor.

-Commonly, a request for proposal is more complex than a request for quotation.
+Commonly, a request for a proposal is more complex than a request for quotation.
 It includes project details, pricing analysis, and delivery terms.

 5. Selecting a supplier